DiseaseTranscriptomicsLab/compbio-app-server/plausible/README.md

-# CompBio App Server - Plausible analytics
+# Plausible analytics

-[Plausible](plausible.io) is an [open-source][], [privacy-focused][] web analytics tool that provides website traffic metrics via an interactive dashboard.
+[Plausible](plausible.io) is an [open-source][], [privacy-focused][] web analytics tool that provides traffic metrics for multiple websites via an interactive dashboard.
 This project runs the self-hosted version of Plausible.

 [open-source]: https://plausible.io/open-source-website-analytics
 [privacy-focused]: https://plausible.io/privacy-focused-web-analytics

-Plausible presents (unique) visitor numbers, total page views, session duration and other useful metrics.
-All of these metrics are anonymously collected as aggregated data without using cookies (or other persistent identifiers) and do not include personally identifiable information.
-As stated by Plausible's [data policy][]:
+All of Plausible metrics (e.g., visitor numbers, total page views and session duration) are anonymously aggregated without cookies, thus avoiding individual tracing.
+As stated by their [data policy][]:

 > By using Plausible, you don’t need to have any GDPR, CCPA or PECR prompts and you don’t need a complex privacy policy about your use of analytics and